 When spring comes, and you are ready for your grill weekends, the Big Green Egg can come in handy, and it will cook a variety of foods that you and your family can enjoy.

-They are durable, but they still need maintenance.
+The Big Green Egg brand makes sure that they are durable, but they still need maintenance.
 You should also know how to store the Egg to prevent any mold or algae build-up.

 Before we start, one important thing is always to take note that you should not use water in cleaning any Kamado grill.
-It is to keep the integrity of the ceramics and the overall body of the grill.
+It is to keep the integrity of the high-quality ceramics and the overall body of the grill.

 To keep using the Big Green Egg, we are here to help and guide you in cleaning and maintaining the grill so it will last for the years to come.